Why You Should Build Your Own Gaming PC

 Consoles used to have the advantage when it came to the sit and play aspect, being able to just pop in the disc and play, but with the current generation consoles that advantage has disappeared.
 Like the PC, you have to put in the game disk, and then have it install the game, on top of any patches which will be downloaded after.
 With many gamers switching to digital download only, the physical media factor of the console has dwindled.

 Consoles still have an advantage when it comes to first-party titles/exclusives and the native ability for couch play (but if you really wanted to you could play on a TV with a PC).
 If you don't mind playing on a monitor, and there aren't any killer console exclusives that you want -- then you probably already have a PC.

 Depending on how much you spend on your PC, or how often you might choose to upgrade parts, a good PC will last you longer than a console.
 The last generation of consoles lasted many years, a good 8 years for the Xbox 360, but the current one already seems to be getting updates to their hardware with the Xbox Scorpio and the PS4 Pro.
 Both being announced only 3 years into the current generation.

 Why Should I Invest So Much Money Into a PC?

 It's a known fact that PC gaming is expensive depending on the machine you build, but a PC is an investment.
 Though you are spending money to build a gaming machine, a PC is more than that; it is a computer.
 If you aren't playing a game you could be using it for school or work.

-If you don't want to spend too much money at once you can buy lower end components and upgrade them when you feel like.
-The benefit about building a PC is choice.
-You don't need all of the top of the line components but you can if you want to.
+If you don't want to spend too much money at once you can buy lower-end components and upgrade them when you feel like it.
+The benefit of building a PC is choice.
+You don't need all of the top-of-the-line components but you can if you want to.